 Customer engagement is relatively easier to measure for online businesses compared to brick-and-mortar establishments since virtually all interactions can be recorded.

-Use variables such as frequency of use, degree of use, number of actions done by the customer and total time spent on activities to compute the customer engagement score, which represents your customer’s success as well as their level of involvement.
-As a way to measure engagement, we propose these metrics:
+Use variables such as frequency of use, degree of use, number of actions done by the customer, and total time spent on activities to compute the customer engagement score.

 This is the entire amount of time a user spends engaging with the service delivered, excluding idle time.